Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.25 =
+* Add an option to allow multiple recaptchas.
+This is off by default to avoid new conflicts.
+* Use the recaptcha size setting when displaying multiple recaptchas per page.
+* Add frm_after_field_is_imported and frm_prepare_single_field_for_duplication hooks
+* Add property="stylesheet" to the stylehsheets when HTML5 is enabled
+* **Pro Features:** *
+* Redirect to post when View detail page is linked to post
+* Make sure entry ID is unique filter does not get used
+* Make sure limit applies to a View's pagination
+* Add dynamic field to frm_data_sort hook
+* Add a message when the file upload field is included before a page break
+* Fix the issue with the frm_first class applying to the confirmation field
+* Remove the invalid email message used when the email confirmation doesn't match

 = 2.0.24 =
 * Add option to use the dark reCaptcha
 * Show a helpful error message when recaptcha communication fails